-Axional Mobile SGP (Security, Guard & Patrol system) is a modern technology platform that works in a Cloud environment.
-It has been designed for the management of People, Tasks and Vehicles, and provides a unified view by means of Business Intelligence tools.
+Axional Mobile SGP (Security, Guard & Patrol System) is a modern tech platform that operates in a cloud environment.
+It has been designed for the management of employees, tasks, and vehicles, and provides a unified view by means of business intelligence tools.

-This system will enable security companies to optimise the operation and internal control of their activities, and at the same time offer their clients greater control and transparency over their contracts.
-In this way, the system provides clear added value, as a result of which a company can differentiate itself from its competitors.
+This system will allow security companies to optimize internal control of their operations, and simultaneously offer their clients greater control and transparency over their contracts.
+The added value is clear as your company differentiates itself from competitors.

-Globally, Axional SGP is designed according to the principles of:
+Globally, Axional SGP is designed according to the following principles:

 - High integration capacity with third parties: central systems and all kinds of devices.

 This module’s functions integrate all the possibilities offered by location control, vehicle fleet management, and task and route planning, all of which combines with the use of analytical tools to obtain statistics and dashboards.

 Axional SGP supports the real-time geopositioning of all devices, providing the complete tracking history of locations they may pass through.
 Through integration of the middleware platform with support systems for devices installed in company vehicles, access is gained to monitoring information, which is then recorded.

 The geopositioning functions provided by Axional Mobile are the following: